apache/airflow/docs/dag-run.rst

 preferably a
 `cron expression <https://en.wikipedia.org/wiki/Cron#CRON_expression>`_ as a ``str``, or a ``datetime.timedelta`` object.
-Alternatively, you can also use one of these cron "preset":
+Alternatively, you can also use one of these cron "presets":

 +--------------+----------------------------------------------------------------+---------------+
 | preset       | meaning                                                        | cron          |